AnthonyHuo/SDP/README.md

 You can download ours SDP checkpoints manually through Google Drive.

-**Google Drive folder with our checkpoints:** [link](https://drive.google.com/file/d/1So-byi2hNXIrPLsMT1KLaSbJTpRM1pil/view)
+**Google Drive folder with our checkpoints:** [link](https://drive.google.com/file/d/1So-byi2hNXIrPLsMT1KLaSbJTpRM1pil/view) You can reload the link if it does not work.

 You can save the checkpoints in /path/to/ckpt.